python-zeroconf/python-zeroconf/README.rst

 * doesn't force you to use particular event loop or Twisted (asyncio is used under the hood but not required)
 * is pip-installable
 * has PyPI distribution
+* has an optional cython extension for performance (pure python is supported as well)

 Python compatibility
 --------------------